 - Improving the efficiency of irrigation systems (optimization of water consumption).
-An effective way to achieve this is to introduce special prices for the use of irrigation water; - Use of treated wastewater for irrigation; - Switching from conventional energy sources (coal) to renewable sources which would reduce water consumption for cooling the production system; - Green cities (green roofs, walls, insulation and green areas, parks,) which reduces the need for cooling energy and increases evaporation, slows down surface runoff (reduces city floods).
+An effective way to achieve this is to introduce special prices for the use of irrigation water; - Use of treated wastewater for irrigation; - Switching from conventional energy sources (coal) to renewable sources which would reduce water consumption for cooling the production system; - Green cities (green roofs, walls, insulation and green areas, parks,) which reduce the need for cooling energy and increase evaporation, slow down surface runoff (reduces city floods).